werty1001/bemgo/README.md

 <h1>{{ global.jsons.message.greeting }}</h1>

 ```
-### Pathways for paths
+### Pathways
-Each block has its own folder with statics, so you need to specify placeholders, so that it is clear which block needs to look for a specific file.
+Each block has its own folder with assets, so you need to specify placeholder before specific file.
-> A placeholder consists of a @ (dog) symbol and a block name.
+> A placeholder consists of a "@" symbol and a block name.

 For example, we have a block with a **card/assets/man.png** image, in the markup, you need to specify the path like this:
 ```html